david-schor/temporary-broadcast/src/content/switzerland/titlis-roundtour.md

 From there, we carried our skis to spare them from damage.
 At last, we emerged into the basin, where we joined a cross-country ski trail.
 Channeling our finest skating technique, we glided to the bus station.

-Another Varied Tour Successfully Completed
+Another Varied Tour Successfully Completed!

 ![Rocky](../../assets/images/content/switzerland/titlis-roundtour/rocky.jpg "rocky")